omou-org/mainframe/README.rst

 Installation
 ============

-First, install [Docker](https://docs.docker.com/v17.12/install/) for your appropriate operating system.
+After cloning this repo, install Docker_https://docs.docker.com/v17.12/install/ for your appropriate operating system.

-Then run `make setup` from this repo to set up everything else!
+If you have Mac, run ``make virtualenv`` to set up virtualenv packages necessary for development.
+Then run ``make setup`` from this repo to set up everything else!

+Don't forget to ``workon mainframe`` before doing anything with the backend. ``deactivate`` will take you out of the virtualenv.
-To start the server, run `python manage.py runserver` and navigate to `localhost:8000`.
+To start the server, run ``python manage.py runserver`` and navigate to ``localhost:8000``.